NuDheeraj/simulation/README.md

    - When agents collect coins

 2. **Interesting Observation Events**:
-   - When agents see new agents enter their observation radius
+   - When agents see new world objects (coins, landmarks) enter their range - **interrupts current actions**
+   - When world objects leave their range - **interrupts current actions**
-   - When agents see new world objects (coins, landmarks) enter their range
+   - When agents see new agents enter their observation radius - only triggers if idle
-   - When agents lose sight of previously visible agents or objects
+   - When agents lose sight of other agents - only triggers if idle
+   - **Note**: Only object observations (coins, landmarks) interrupt ongoing actions.
+Agent-to-agent observations only trigger decisions when agents are idle to prevent constant interruptions

 3. **Initialization Events**:
    - When simulation starts, all agents immediately make their first decision